VC Family Album pages

 NOTE: Students will complain, but you can help them find ways to get many results from little work.
 The example at the top was given to a promising student producing the album page for the movie “A Beautiful Mind” I showed in class.
 He was complaining about how he didn’t have time.
 He was a great student, and I wanted to help him understand how a design decision could reduce the time.
 Writing these pages can take a while if they need to be written well with lots of words.
 So, let’s just set the DVD on the computer, set the captions to be on, and just screengrab every set of words in the most critical scene in the movie.
 Organize them into a grid, which was pretty much done in less than 3 hours.

-Ultimately, it would be the best and most thorough journal about teaching—starting day 1 and going through day number whatever.
+Ultimately, it would be the best and most thorough journal about teaching, starting on day 1 and going through day number whatever.

 The idea for the project came from Rose DiSanto (VC'83) who was teaching a course for us, replacing another faculty member on sabbatical.
 It was a project set up with a heap of rules.